Policy number: CS-1506-2017

 All students using Mohawk College IT resources are strictly prohibited from:

-- Using IT resources for any commercial activity, or, for conducting any personal business in which they would receive personal or financial gain unless they have received permission from the College in writing.
+- Using IT resources for any commercial activity, or, for conducting any personal business in which they would receive personal or financial gain unless they have received permission from the Conflict of Interest Committee.

 - Using IT resources in a way that interferes with the student experience (including student well-being and success), College operations or business, or, creates any monetary cost to the College.